Create a Third Party Exam

 undefined

-7) Next, we highly recommend inserting the Exam URL/Link to prevent any confusion for your exam takers.
+7) Next, we highly recommend inserting the Exam URL/Link to prevent any confusion for your test takers.

 Note: Be sure to include the http or https in the link, otherwise the link will not work.